memfault/interrupt/_posts/2019-12-17-zero-to-main-rust-1.md

 1. They will be provided sometime later, by another piece of code, or in this case, the linker itself
 2. They will be defined using the "C" style of ABI and naming conventions, which means they are implicitly `#[no_mangle]`

 Some of these symbols are also declared as `mut`, or "mutable".
 By default in Rust, all variables are immutable, or read-only.
 To make a variable mutable in Rust, you must explicitly mark it as `mut`.
+This is the opposite of languages like C and C++, where variables are by default mutable, and must be marked with `const` to prevent them from being modified.

 ### Zeroing the BSS section